Environmental Policy Degree Overview

 Second Year: High-Impact Career Training

-The two-year curriculum ensures that graduates develop both broad and deep knowledge of climate science and policy issues; a strong suite of analytical, communication, and problem-solving skills; an understanding of how to ensure justice in policy decisions; professional experience in their chosen field; and finally, specialized expertise on the particular topic of their research project.
-In short, Bard's Masters programs are designed to deliver true mastery over the student's area of focus, providing a strong foundation for success wherever their future environmental policy careers will take them.
+The two-year curriculum ensures that graduates develop both broad and deep knowledge of climate science and environmental policy issues; a strong suite of analytical, communication, and problem-solving skills; an understanding of how to ensure justice in policy decisions; professional experience in their chosen field; and finally, specialized expertise on the particular topic of their research project.
+In short, Bard's environmental masters degree is designed to deliver true mastery over the student's area of focus, providing a strong foundation for success wherever their future environmental policy careers will take them.

 Integrated, Interdisciplinary Curriculum

-Bard CEP features a unique, modular core curriculum where students explore issues like air and atmosphere pollution, biodiversity loss, or ecosystem services simultaneously in their science, economics, law and policy courses.
-This is a unique structure for a graduate degree in environmental science, and it creates a powerful dialogue across disciplines, always driving towards solutions.
+The Master's in Environmental Policy features a unique, modular core curriculum where students explore issues like air and atmosphere pollution, biodiversity loss, or ecosystem services simultaneously in their science, economics, law and policy courses.
+This is a unique structure for a graduate degree in environmental science, and it creates a powerful dialogue across disciplines, always driving toward solutions.
 Other masters programs cannot deliver this level of interdisciplinary focus across classes, as students typically do not take the same courses together.
-Bard's core curriculum supports faculty to coordinate closely across classes, allowing the program to complete the delivery of the foundational policy toolkit in nine-months.
-This frees up the second year of study for the professional internship, and capstone project.
+Bard's core curriculum supports faculty to coordinate closely across classes, allowing the program to complete the delivery of the foundational policy toolkit in nine months.
+This frees up the second year of study for the professional internship, and a capstone project.

 1:1 Faculty Engagement